Spontaneous quantum emission from analog white holes in a nonlinear optical medium: Theoretical model

-Following~\cite{gradino}, matter-light interaction in our system is described in terms of a generalized Hopfield model~\cite{hopfield} where the electromagnetic field is coupled to several matter polarization fields described as uniformly distributed charged harmonic oscillators with elastic constants $\beta_i$ and frequencies $\Om_i$ (see the supplemental material).
+Following~\cite{gradino}, we describe matter-light interaction in terms of a generalized Hopfield model~\cite{hopfield} where the electromagnetic field is coupled to several matter polarization fields.
+These are modeled as uniformly distributed charged harmonic oscillators with elastic constants $\beta_i$ and frequencies $\Om_i$ (see Appendix~\ref{app:equations}).
 With suitable choices of the parameters, this model is able to reproduce the correct Sellmeier dispersion~\cite{sellmeier}